fullstackreact/30-days-of-react/day-03/post.md

 }
 ```

-We added lorem ipsum text as an example.

-JSX allows you to invoke custom React components by their name, the same way you invoke elements in HTML.
-You can also compose elements and components the same way we build layouts in HTML.
+In JSX, you can invoke custom React components by their name, the same way you invoke elements in HTML.
+You can also compose elements and components the same way you build layouts in HTML.

 Let's say our journal has three entries: